leehomyc/Faster-High-Res-Neural-Inpainting/README.md

 This greatly increases the speed at the cost of very subtle inpainting quality.

 This is the code for [High-Resolution Image Inpainting using Multi-Scale Neural Patch Synthesis](https://arxiv.org/pdf/1611.09969).
 Given an image, we use the content and texture network to jointly infer the missing region.
 This repository contains the pre-trained model for the content network and the joint optimization code, including the demo to run example images.
 The code is adapted from the [Context Encoders](https://github.com/pathak22/context-encoder) and [CNNMRF](https://github.com/chuanli11/CNNMRF).
 Please contact [Harry Yang](http://www.harryyang.org) for questions regarding the paper or the code.
 Note that the code is for research purpose only.

 ### Demo

+(The code may give better results when supplying 32 different images (a batch) as input to the content network rather than using one single image as input.
+This may be due to the mismatch of the training and testing coefficients in batch normalization.)

 - Install Torch:  http://torch.ch/docs/getting-started.html#_